Individual Ready Reserve FAQ

 What is the mustering requirement for the IRR?

-There is no physical muster in the IRR.
-Every member of the IRR shall be screened at least annually by completing a NAVPERS 1080/3 Individual Ready Reserve (IRR) Screening and submitting it to Navy Personnel Command PERS-93 as directed on page 2 of the form.
+Every member of the IRR shall be screened at least annually by completing a NAVPERS 1080/3 Individual Ready Reserve (IRR) Screening and submitting it to Navy Personnel Command PERS-93 as directed on the form.
+Attend physical muster when directed.

 How do we accumulate points while in the IRR?